ifu-lobuntu/jbpm-designer-extensions/jbpm-designer-vdan/README.md

 jbpm-designer-uml
 ====================

-UML extensions to the jBPM Designer
+VDML Activity Network extensions to the jBPM Designer